admon84/screeps-autonomous-framework/README.md

 ### Prototypes

-Prototypes enable you to extend regular Game objects with additional behaviors or optimizations.
+Prototypes allow you to expand the capabilities of regular Game objects with extra behaviors or optimizations.

 ## Getting Started

-To get started with AutoScreep Starter Bot, ensure you have the following prerequisites:
+To get started with AutoScreep Starter Bot, ensure you have installed:

 - [Node.js](https://nodejs.org/en/download) (LTS recommended)